karbar09/udacity-dand-dataviz/README.md

 2. and 3.
 The legend is confusing - based on this, i bucket the loan originations into 8 groups and show a gradated color scale.
 Also, i use a log scale instead of a linear scale.
 These changes make it more clear for the user to estimate the loan origination sizes for each state, see differences of an order of 10 between states, and see which states become the best/worst places for originations.
 4. Fixed a type in the title - thanks for catching it!

+### After Feedback 2/3/4
+1. Fixed the slider ticks so that .5 year ticks are not displayed (this appeared when viewing the visualization on larger screens)
+2. Fixed the slider number formatting so that years appeared without commas. [this issue was connected to fixing the number of ticks above]
+3. Reduced the number of buckets from 8 -> 6, by combining the ranges 1-1000, 1000-10000, and 10,000-100,000.
+This merging makes sense from the perspective of conveying information because the focus of this visualization is to show which states originate the most/least loans.
+Being able to see differences across america is also an objective, so, that's why I still show 6 gradations of loan amounts.
+3. There was confusion, rightfully so, about what statistic is being displayed.
+So, I clarified the title to show the year that is currently being displayed in the chart.

+Reviewer #3 mentioned that a bar chart may be better for this visualization.
+I responsed to this feedback with this message, and the reviewer agreed with my point of view:

+I think bar chart would be tricky because there are 50 states to have on the x-axis.
+From a viewer's perspective, it will be tough to search for a particular states data. the usa layout is more friendly to that kind of exploration.

+Most of Reviewer #4's initial feedback was due to not scrolling down and seeing the slider.
+After seeing this, the reviewer revised the feedback to account for this.

 ## Feedback